Your About page is one of the most important web pages on your blog.

 #2: The key elements of a successful About page

 In 2012, Hubspot shared the 12 essential elements of a homepage.
 Although the blog post you’re reading now isn’t about creating the perfect homepage, I believe an About page needs the same elements.
 There’s just one major difference…

 Unlike the homepage, the About page should be directed at using your own personal story and unique selling point (USP) to create a strong impact that drives leads.

 Using Hubspot’s template as inspiration, here’s a run-down of the elements that should be present on your About page:

 Headline: Every web page needs a headline, and your About page is no exception.
 Use guidance on writing headlines that work to make your headline simple, clear and benefit-driven.
 Gini Dietrich does this well in the example below:

 You can also include a sub-headline that further explains the benefit of your site to your readers.
-Help Scout’s About page does that with a headline that delivers the core mission, which is also the benefit for its customers:
+Help Scout’s About page does that with a headline that delivers the core mission, which is also the benefit of its customers: